-According to the Social Security Administration, a “disability” means that you have a physical or mental problem that prevents you from working for at least one year, or which will result in your death.
 If you have worked and paid into Social Security and your disability meets the definition, benefits may be payable to you, your dependent children, and your widowed spouse after your death.
 Social Security Disability benefits are intended to continue for as long as your disability lasts and they can commence at any age.
 If you are disabled and receiving Social Security Disability and turn 65 years old, they become retirement benefits, but the amount does not change.

 SSI, or Supplementary Security Income, also requires that your disability meet the same criteria.
 However, SSI is available even if you have not paid sufficiently into the Social Security system through your employment.
 Instead of a specific work history, the additional requirements for eligibility are related to your income and resources.
 For example, if you are single and disabled, and you own no more than $2,000 worth of goods in addition to your home and its lot, you may be eligible for SSI.
 If you are married, you can own $3,000 worth of goods in addition to your home.
 Determining what counts toward those $2,000 or $3,000 limits can vary; furniture and cars may or may not count, but stocks and bonds generally do.